mories76/udmprose-iptv/README.md

 ```
 - Repeat the steps from [Set environment variables and start container](#set-environment-variables-and-start-container)

 Alternatively if you want to fully re-deploy the podman container, you can perform this by cleaning up all stopped containers.
+This will ofcourse also clean up experimental containers etc after deployment.
+It will not remove running containers.

 Force stop all existing containers.
 ```